aws/aws-lc/util/backport/README.md

 │   │   ├── inspect_fix.py        # which lines the fix deletes, who wrote them
 │   │   ├── discover_branches.py  # which release branches to check
 │   │   ├── classify_branches.py  # already patched, then the verdict
-│   │   ├── consult_ai.py         # the AI pass
+│   │   ├── consult_ai.py         # the AI pass, and the verdict schema it answers with
 │   │   └── prompts.py            # every word sent to the model
 │   └── util/
-│       ├── config.py             # verdicts, settings, the saved run
+│       ├── config.py             # verdicts, settings, the FIPS boundary, the saved run
 │       ├── git.py                # everything that runs a git command
 │       └── render.py             # the output table and prompts
 ├── testing/